AkhilR121/AKhil-Vinnakota/README.md

 - 👋 Hi, I’m @Akhil
-- 👀 I’m interested in coding
+- 👀 I’m interested in App Dovelopment
 - 🌱 I’m currently learning MEAN Stack Dovelopment
-- 💞️ I’m looking for a job as a fresher in software field as a Full Stack Doveloper
+- 💞️ I’m looking for a job as a fresher in software field to become a FullStack Doveloper
 - 📫 How to reach me akhilvinnakota98@gmail.com